Yel1oww/WinLightOptimizer/README.md

 ---

+## 🔴 IMPORTANT — After Rebooting, Check Your Power Plan

+> **After the script finishes and you restart your PC, open Power Options and make sure the WinLO plan is selected.**

+After reboot, go to: **Control Panel → Hardware and Sound → Power Options**

+You should see **WinLO** listed.
+Click the radio button next to it to make sure it is the active plan.

+**Why this matters:** The power plan is imported and activated during the script run, but on some systems — particularly those with Modern Standby (S0) — Windows reverts to the default Balanced plan after rebooting.
+This has been tested directly: running without the WinLO plan selected causes a significant FPS drop.
+On Black Desert Online for example, the difference was **270 FPS (Balanced) vs 320 FPS (WinLO)** — a loss of 50 frames just from having the wrong power plan active.

+If WinLO is not listed at all, re-run the script and run Option 1 again — Step 13 will re-import and re-activate it.

+---

 ## ⚠️ READ THIS BEFORE YOU RUN ANYTHING

 **Win Light Optimizer is not a general-purpose Windows tweaker.
 It was built for dedicated gaming machines where performance is the only priority.**